citp/privacy-policy-historical/a/ad/adl/adlegend.com.md

 Unlike our advertising platform, site visitors may voluntarily provide personal information in certain areas on this website as well as at industry events, trade shows or other forums.
 The personal information we collect is used only for the purpose for which it is requested:

   * **Information Requests** : Potential clients or business partners provide information so that we can contact them with requested information about our products and services.
+Upon request Trueffect will provide you with information about whether we hold any of your personal information.
 This information may be stored on our servers in the United States, and can be amended or deleted upon request.
 Please contact [info@trueffect.com](mailto:info@trueffect.com?subject=%27Website%20Information%20Request%20-%20Privacy%27) or via postal mail at the contact information listed below to update or remove this information.
 We will respond to your request within a reasonable timeframe.
   * **Support Requests** : Name, address, telephone number, or email address information submitted by existing customers with support questions or other feedback is used only for that purpose, and may be stored on our servers in the United States.
 Please contact [info@trueffect.com](mailto:clientsupport@trueffect.com?subject=%27Client%20Support%20Request%20-%20Privacy%27) to update or remove this information.
 We will respond to your request within a reasonable timeframe.
   * **Choice/Opt-Out** :You may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in these emails or you can contact us at [info@trueffect.com](mailto:info@trueffect.com).
   * **Data Retention:** We will retain your information for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us at [info@trueffect.com](mailto:info@trueffect.com).
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 ### Data Collection

-**Log Information  **
+**Log Information**
 As with most websites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We use this information to analyze trends, track user’s movements around websites/mobile devices to which we provide advertisements and to gather demographic information about users who interact with our services as a whole.
 This information does not allow us to determine specific identities.

-**Device Information  **
+**Device Information**
 We may employ the use of Device Identifiers to better manage advertising on websites/mobile devices by informing us (without using cookies) of the content with which users interact.
 Statistical Identifiers collect information about user devices, such as browser type and operating system.
 Many devices have unique or near unique device profiles, so collecting this information enables us to determine to a reasonable level of statistical accuracy the level of user’s engagement with advertisements and to recognize the user devices that interact with content.
 We do not tie the information gathered through the use of Statistical Identifiers to user’s personal information.

+Sometimes we may use or make available to clients the non-PII we collect or receive (such as IP Address) to recognize users or try to resolve a commonality of users (or households) across platforms or across devices, such as smartphones, computers, tablets or related browsers.
+For instance, we might infer that a common IP address seen across different devices represents a common user (or a related or similar user), and use that inference in tailoring ads.

-**Location Data  **
+**Location Data**
 Trueffect can recognize a consumer’s location while they are in use of the device and this location information can be utilized by Trueffect to deliver advertisements.
 As with all data Trueffect collects, this is non-personally identifiable information (Non PII) and is limited to non-precise as defined by the Network Advertising Initiative’s (NAI) current definition of imprecise location data.

 ### Behavioral Advertising